VirtualFlyBrain/VFB2/content/en/docs/APIs/KB.md

 The KB serves as:

-1. **Connectivity Data Repository**: Primary storage for synaptic connectivity information from large-scale connectomes
+1. **VFB-Specific Data Repository**: Storage for VFB-specific annotations, metadata, and derived data
-2. **VFB-Specific Annotations**: Annotations and metadata related to connectivity data
+2. **Workflow Support**: Specialized storage supporting VFB curation and integration workflows

-**Note**: Ontology data, expression patterns, image annotations, and other integrated content are now stored in the Production Database (PDB) to handle the growing size and complexity of modern connectomes.
+**Note**: Ontology data, expression patterns, image annotations, and connectivity data are stored in the Production Database (PDB).

-## Data Types

-### Connectivity Data

-VFB stores connectivity data at multiple levels:

-1. **Neo4j Graph Storage**: Detailed synaptic connectivity in the KB graph database
-2. **OWL Ontology Files**: Connectomic data exported as OWL files for semantic interoperability

-**OWL Connectivity Files**: Available at [https://virtualflybrain.org/data/VFB/OWL/raw/](https://virtualflybrain.org/data/VFB/OWL/raw/) (connectome_*.owl files)

-Two levels of representation in Neo4j:

-1. **Crude Connectivity**: Simple triples `A synapsed_to B` with synapse counts
-2. **Detailed Synapses**: Individual synapse partonomy using GO terms (3 individuals per synapse)

-**Note**: Image annotations, ontology data, and expression patterns are now stored in the Production Database (PDB).

 ## Schema Requirements